Slins-23/software-renderer/README.md

 If drawing the lines between vertices, which can be toggled in the menu `Wireframe` checkbox, or programmatically through the `draw_outline` function parameter, the relevant lines are drawn, with the given `Line color` in the [Scene tab](#scene-tab) or programmatically through the `outline_color` parameter.

-If filling/rasterizing triangles, the relevant triangles it is done with the `Fill color` in the [Scene tab](#scene-tab) or programmatically through the `fill_color` parameter.
+If filling/rasterizing triangles, it uses the `Fill color` in the [Scene tab](#scene-tab) or programmatically through the `fill_color` parameter.
 This is where the vertices and triangle coordinates are interpolated, and where the fragment shader/texturing/coloring should be implemented.

 # Testing
 Testing is implemented with `Catch2`.